Yanoky1/obsidian-tmdb-plugin/README.md

 # How to use

-### 1. Click the ribbon icon, or execute the command "Kinopoisk search Plus"
+### 1. Click the ribbon icon, or execute the command "TMDB search"

 <img src="assets/Command.png" alt="Command" width="500">